How I FIND THE BEST WILDLIFE PHOTOGRAPHY LOCATIONS NEAR ME

 HOW TO BUILD A NETWORK TO IMPROVE YOUR WILDLIFE LOCATION KNOWLEDGE

-The best place to find other wildlife photographers is in the wild.
-Of course finding what areas we want to go to is the goal so how do we get there.
 First, don’t limit your network to just photographers.
 Hunters, trail runners, and mountain bikers are all in the woods a lot.
 Too, they’re often in the wild at the times that wildlife are most active.

 CAMERA CLUBS & CONSERVATION GROUPS

-Both camera clubs and conservation groups are a good place to look for other wildlife photographers.
-Too, those who belong to and frequent the activities from these types of groups, are generally very friendly.
-They usually love to socialize and talk about their adventures.
-Too, conservation groups will often list species and areas they’re working to protect.
-In addition, they both tend to have frequent meetings or outings.
+These groups love to socialize and talk about their adventures.
+Too, conservation groups often list species and areas they’re working to protect.
+In addition, they both tend to offer meetings or outings.

 ONLINE RESOURCES FOR WILDLIFE LOCATION SCOUTING